PrasanKumar93/langgraph-pm-maestro/docs/tutorials/about-pm-maestro.md

 This workflow generates a comprehensive PRD by integrating market research data with information from Jira and Salesforce.
 The PRD includes MVP scope, effort estimations, technical considerations, and prioritized requirements.

-## Market Research Workflow
+## Market research workflow

 Below is the workflow graph illustrating the market research process:

 ![Market Research Graph](./images/market-research-graph.png)

-**Note**: The `competitorSubgraph` includes additional nodes that retrieve competitor lists and detailed feature information.
+The `competitorSubgraph` includes additional nodes to retrieve competitor lists and detailed feature information.

 ![Market Research Graph Expanded](./images/market-research-graph-expand.png)